DFHack/dfhack/docs/guides/quickfort-user-guide.rst

 wsszA1AnFqoxeoehByg/edit#gid=486506218>`__ of the food stockpiles and the stockpile chains set up with the ``give*`` aliases.
 This is so when multiple stockpiles can hold the same item, the largest can keep the smaller ones filled.
+For example the ``give2left`` alias funnels seeds from the seeds feeder pile to the container-enabled seed storage pile.
 If you have multiple stockpiles holding the same type on different z-levels, though, this can be tricky to set up with a blueprint.
 Here, the jugs and pots stockpiles must be manually linked to the quantum stockpile on the industry level, since we can't know beforehand how many z-levels away that is.
 Note how we call that out in the ``#query`` blueprint's ``message()``.

 .. topic:: Tip